NCC (company)

-NCC AB is a Swedish construction company, the second largest in the Nordic region with annual revenues (2020) of 53,9 billion SEK and about 14 500 employees.
+NCC AB (Nordic Construction Company) is a Swedish construction company, one of the largest in the Nordic region with annual revenues (2024) of 62 billion SEK and about 11 800 employees.

-NCC develops and builds residential and commercial properties, industrial facilities and public buildings, roads, civil engineering structures and other types of infrastructure.
+NCC builds residential properties, industrial facilities and public buildings, roads, civil engineering structures and other types of infrastructure.
 NCC also offers input materials used in construction, such as aggregates and asphalt, and conducts paving.
+Operations also include commercial property development.

 NCC conducts operations in the Nordic region.
 Among its biggest competitors are AF Gruppen, Skanska, Peab, Per Aarsleff, Veidekke and YIT.

+Alf Göransson is chairman of the board of NCC and Tomas Carlsson is president and CEO since 2018.

 History

-The origins of NCC Construction go back to 1890 when Axel Johnson, a Swedish businessman, established "Nordstjernan" - the North Star.
-Later, this company became one of the leading Nordic shipping companies.
+NCC's historical roots go back to 1875, when Nya Asfalt AB was founded.
+The company would later form the foundation of NCC and played an important role in the development of operations in paving and infrastructure.

 In late 1987, Nordstjernan AB began acquiring shares in the listed construction company Armerad Betong Vägförbättringar (ABV).
 At the time, Nordstjernan had its own construction company called Johnson Construction Company (JCC).

 In spring 1988, Nordstjernan increased its shareholding in the company and, by May 21, 1988, ABV was considered a Nordstjernan subsidiary.
-At the company's Annual General Meeting on June 8, then President of JCC, Torsten Eriksson, was also appointed President of ABV.
+At the company's annual general meeting on June 8, then President of JCC, Torsten Eriksson, was also appointed president of ABV.

-On June 9, 1988, the President sent a letter containing information about the merger and upcoming integration to the company's 20,000 employees and to 30,000 business contacts.
+On June 9, 1988, the president sent a letter containing information about the merger and upcoming integration to the company's 20,000 employees and to 30,000 business contacts.

 Work on the new organization was largely completed by September 8, when 475 managers were appointed and a Group structure was established.
-Company President Torsten Eriksson settled the question concerning the location of the head office of Nordic Construction Company (NCC), as the joint company was to be called, when he selected ABV's head office on Vallgatan in Solna.
+Company president Torsten Eriksson settled the question concerning the location of the head office of NCC, as the joint company was to be called, when he selected ABV's head office on Vallgatan in Solna.
 Four days later, Nordstjernan was listed on the stock exchange.

 On September 20, 1988, Nordstjernan acquired all of the shares in NCC from JCC, upon which the construction operations of JCC and ABV were transferred to NCC.

 Following the acquisition, JCC became a subsidiary of NCC and changed its name to NCC Bygg AB.
 Although the NCC Group was legally formed on January 1, 1989, JCC and ABV have been assembled under a single roof and a shared logo since October 15, 1988, when a joint graphic profile was launched.

 NCC Housing was a part of NCC up until 2016 and was divested into Bonava.

-Business Areas
+Business areas

 NCC Infrastructure

 NCC builds infrastructure for travel, transportation, energy and water throughout the Nordic region.